Computing

 Impact: what difference is our curriculum having on pupils?

 Our approach to the curriculum results in a fun, engaging, and high-quality computing education.
-The quality of children’s learning is evident in the pupil’s books and in their folders on the network.
+The quality of children’s learning is evident in the pupil’s work and skills.
 Evidence such as this is used to feed into teachers’ assessment and future planning.
 The curriculum has been designed to allow teachers are to revisit skills and knowledge and build upon it, ensuring progression and bridging gaps, when necessary.

 Much of the subject-specific knowledge developed in computing lessons equips pupils with experiences which will benefit them in secondary school, further education and future workplaces, as well as providing them with the tools to cope with the pressures of a fast-paced and ever-changing digital society.
 From research methods, use of presentation and creative tools, digital resilience and critical thinking, computing at St. Edward’s gives children the building blocks that enable them to pursue a wide range of interests, careers and vocations in the next stage of their lives.